Black Creek Drive

-Following the path of a proposed freeway extension of Highway400, it was built instead as an arterial road with at-grade intersections by the provincial government.
-While Metropolitan Toronto and the Province of Ontario sought to extend Highway400 south to the Gardiner Expressway, public opposition to building freeways into central Toronto resulted in the road being constructed as an arterial road instead.
+The Province of Ontario and Metropolitan Toronto sought to build the Highway 400 south extension to reach the Gardiner Expressway, but encountered public opposition to building freeways into central Toronto.
+As a compromise, the province constructed the route as a limited controlled-access expressway with at-grade intersections and transferred it to the municipality upon completion.

 Route description

 At its south end, Black Creek Drive begins at an intersection with Weston Road and Humber Boulevard, in the Mount Dennis neighbourhood of Toronto.
 The four-lane road passes beneath railway tracks that carry the Kitchener GO Line and Union Pearson Express rail corridors.
 It travels north alongside Black Creek, from which it takes its name; Keelesdale Park lies to the east.
 The road continues north–northwest, intersecting Eglinton Avenue West.
 Coronation Park and Trethewey Park occupy the eastern side of the road north of Eglinton, while the western side is occupied by commercial and industrial uses.

 Much of this land was a former Kodak plant, marked today only by the existence of Photography Drive.

 Between Trethewey Drive and Lawrence Avenue West, the road passes between residential subdivisions within the Black Creek ravine.
 North of Lawrence, the road diverges from the Black Creek ravine.
-It is separated at-grade from Queens Drive and Maple Leaf Drive, which pass overhead.
+The road is separated at-grade from Queens Drive and Maple Leaf Drive, both of whom cross overhead.

-At the Maple Leaf Drive overpass, Black Creek Drive becomes Highway 400 and thereafter falls under the control of the Ministry of Transportation of Ontario.
+After Maple Leaf Drive overpass, the route becomes the provincial Highway 400 and thereafter falls under the control of the Ministry of Transportation of Ontario, including the interchange with Jane Street.
+The segment between Maple Leaf Drive and Jane Street, including the bridges crossing Black Creek and the ramps to/from Jane Street, were built as part of the Black Creek Drive project.
+South of Highway 401, all on-ramps to the southbound lanes of Highway 400 are signed as Black Creek Drive (without reference to Highway 400) even though Highway 400 continues until Maple Leaf Drive.

-The road has signalized intersections at Photography Drive, Eglinton Avenue West, Todd Bayliss Boulevard, Trethewey Drive and Lawrence Avenue West.
-From Trethewey north, the two directions are separated by a concrete barrier, and north of Lawrence, the directions are separated by a set of steel guard rails.
+The road has signalized intersections at Photography Drive, Eglinton Avenue West, Todd Baylis Boulevard, Trethewey Drive and Lawrence Avenue West.
+From Trethewey north, the two directions are separated by an 81 cm (32 inches) tall Jersey barrier, and north of Lawrence, the directions are separated by a set of steel guard rails.
 South of Trethewey, the two directions are separated by a grass median.
 The speed limit is 70 kph for the route's entire length.

-Bicycles and pedestrians are banned from using the roadway or paved shoulders north of Eglinton Avenue.
+Although the city classifies it as an arterial road (Google Maps also colour-codes it as an arterial unlike other expressways with at-grade crossings like Highway 7 (York Regional Road 7) between Vaughan and Richmond Hill), the section north of Eglinton Avenue fits the definition of a limited controlled-access expressway since bicycles and pedestrians are banned from using the roadway or paved shoulders.